 “I’ll lose 15 kgs within 3 months” or “I will save more and spend less” will never yield results or make you rich because there is no “discipline” to goals.
 You have not committed to “discipline” but focused more on the fruits of labour.
 Goals are convenient to set and do not require focus.
 So it is quite easy to lose focus and side step from achieving your goals.
 However, building habits requires a lot of effort.
 We don’t focus on habits because the dream of achieving goal is too sexy.
 We start feeling energetic when we think about goals.You can imagine how you will look once you lose weight or things you can buy when you get a high paying job, but you cannot imagine waking up at 6 am to hit the gym or working your ass off to acquire new skills to be successful.

 A habit emphasizes more on the process instead of end goal.
 It’s doing something on a daily basis to master an art.
 Habits are predictable and achievable.
 Habits make you productive and efficient to achieve your end goal and makes you a better person than you were yesterday.

-Another reason why goals suck is because they lack commitment.
-For example: If i decide to save money by end of this year, most probably i will loose track and forget the original goal.
-Whereas if i make a habit of saving “X” amount every month, then most probably i would end up with “X+Y” amount by end of the next year.
+Another reason why goals suck is that they lack commitment.
+For example: If I decide to save money by end of this year, most probably I will lose track and forget the original goal.
+Whereas if I make a habit of saving “X” amount every month, then most probably I would end up with “X+Y” amount by end of the next year.
 I can see an instant result of my habit, which brings a sense of satisfaction and achievement.